Craig Tisher, MD

 In 1980, he accepted an appointment as professor of medicine and pathology and chief of the Division of Nephrology, Hypertension and Renal Transplantation at the University of Florida.
 Dr. Tisher is recognized both nationally and internationally for his writings and research in renal anatomy, pathology and physiology.
 He served as editor of the premier journal of the American Society of Nephrology and is a past president of the American Society of Nephrology.

 In January 1998, Dr. Tisher accepted an appointment as senior associate dean in the College of Medicine at the University of Florida.
-In April 2002, Dr. Tisher was named interim dean of the College of Medicine and in September 2002 he was named dean of the College of Medicine at the UF.
-Following his tenure as dean and then as associate vice president for program development at the University of Florida, Tisher was named professor emeritus in the Department of Medicine at UF.
-Having helped preserve the gardens during his tenure as dean, Tisher remains a tireless advocate for and leader of Wilmot Gardens, as its current director.
+In April 2002, he was named interim dean of the College of Medicine, and in September 2002 he was named dean of the College of Medicine at UF.
+Following his tenure as dean, and then as associate vice president for program development at the University of Florida, Dr. Tisher was named professor emeritus in the UF Department of Medicine.
+Having helped preserve the gardens during his tenure as dean, Dr. Tisher remains a tireless advocate for and leader of Wilmot Botanical Gardens as its current director.

 Elizabeth “Leah” Diehl, RLA, HTM